-When an athlete throws the hammer, the cord between the athlete's hands and the hammer stop the hammer from moving away from the athlete, until they let go of course!
+You may have seen the hammer throw in athletics events.
+When the athlete swirls their hammer, the cord between the athlete's hands and the hammer stop it from moving away from the athlete - until they let go of course!
+The hammer will then fly away in a straight line.

 A hammer thrower in action